UKHO/docs/docs/OpenGuidance/Migration.md

 # Migrating an existing project

-As part of [the Open Source Governance Checklist](../OpenSourceGovernanceChecklist.md), it is a requirement that sensitive data has been remove from the repository history.
+As part of [the Open Source Governance Checklist](../OpenSourceGovernanceChecklist.md), it is a requirement that sensitive data has been removed from the repository history.
 This can be acheived with Git's `filter-branch` command to walk over the history of a branch and apply changes throughout.

 ## Remove lines from commit messages